 find meal programs in your area or call 1-855-673-2372.

 Meals on Wheels America delivers a nutritious meal to seniors to keep them healthy, safe and living independently in their own homes.

 Senior Farm Direct Nutrition Program

-The Senior Farm Direct Nutrition Program (SFDNP) provides low-income, eligible seniors with checks that can be used to purchase fresh Oregon grown fruit, vegetables and herbs at approved farm stands and farmer's markets.
+The Senior Farm Direct Nutrition Program (SFDNP) provides low-income, eligible seniors with checks that can be used to buy fresh, locally grown fruit, vegetables and herbs at approved farm stands and farmers markets.

-Free or reduced prices school lunches for those receiving SNAP or TANF:
+Free or reduced prices school lunches families who receive SNAP or TANF: